 Here’s a short synopsis of the events that unfolded:

-Sam Bauer was working a shallow running jerkbait over a massive weed flat when he had a massive musky follow him up to the boat.
+Sam Bauer was working a shallow running jerkbait over a massive weed flat when he had a big musky follow him up to the boat.
 The fish examined the bait for a period of time, but decided not to bite.